ImageMagick/Usage-Markdown/morphology/index.md

 The '`Thicken`' method will add pixels to the original shape at every matching location.

-For example here I look for a background pixel that is two pixels away from the right edge of the shape.
+For example, here I look for a background pixel that is two pixels away from the right edge of the shape.

 ~~~
 convert man.gif   -morphology Thicken '3x1+2+0:1,0,0'  thick_right.gif